carlosquintos/carlosquintos.github.io/README.md

-> A Linux and Open Source lover
+> I'm Carlos and I am a Linux and Open Source lover

 **Date of birth:** 02 Nov.
 2002